jenniyan/kinnect/Architecture.md

 # Architecture Summary

-The architecture we intend to use for this project will be the client-server process.
+The architecture we intend to use for this project will be the client-server pattern.

 ## Frontend
 Our frontend should be component-based, consist 4 components: